 How to Harvest Lavender

-If you want to harvest lavender to put flowers on display, cook with it or make bath-time creations, it's as easy as snipping the flower stalks once at least half of the flower buds are open.
+If you want to harvest lavender to put flowers on display, cook with it or make bath-time creations, it's as easy as snipping the flower stalks when at least half of the flower buds are open.

 Cut the flower stem above the junction where new growth, leaves or buds are starting to form.
 This allows the side leaves to continue producing flowers.
 You can get away with clipping off more of the stem with larger plants.